-25. The interim financial statement
+23. The interim financial statement

-The Bank and its subsidiaries have adopted the ROC SFAS No.23, "Interim Financial statement, Presentation and Disclosures" for theirs presentation and disclosures of interim financial statements.
+The Bank has adopted the ROC SFAS No.23, "Interim Financial statement, Presentation and Disclosures" for its presentation and disclosures of interim financial statements.

-26. Basis for converting financial statements
+24. Basis for converting financial statements

-The Bank's consolidated financial statements are stated in NT dollars.
+The Bank's financial statements are stated in NT dollars.
 Translation of the June 30, 2007 and 2008 NT dollar amounts into US dollar amounts are provided solely for the convenience of the readers, using the noon buying rate of NT\$32.83 and NT\$30.36 to US\$1.00 on June 30, 2007 and 2008, respectively, as provided by the Federal Reserve Bank of New York.
 The translation amounts are unaudited.
 Such currency translation should not be construed as representations that the NT dollar amounts have been, could have been, or could in the future be, converted into US dollars at this rate or any other rate of exchange.